-STEP TWO: Attend the Informational Meeting conducted by the Economics Academic Support coordinator, Dr. Matt Dunn.
+STEP TWO: Attend the Informational Meeting conducted by the Economics Academic Support coordinator, Mr. Bruce Shields.
 These meetings are held in Clark C-307.
 Questions and concerns will be addressed at this meeting.

 Go to the Economics Department office in Clark C-306 and complete a form to add a minor in Economics.

 How long will it take to complete an economics major?